 Op-Ed: I Ate In a Kosher Restaurant, But Is It a ‘Jewish’ Establishment?

-A reader writes, It began with the change of music.
+A reader writes, It began with the change to non-Jewish music.
 Soon, the benchers and washing station were tucked away, hidden in hard-to-see places.
 Ask the waiter if the bread is Hamotzi or Mezonos and you are met with a blank stare and a mumbled "I'll check with the manager".
 What comes next and how do we fix it?

 Submitted to the FrumNews.com inbox